A guest post by Nikolay Stoyanov.

 #4.
 Secondary channels

-Given everything I’ve wrote so far, it is easy to see how the SEO profession will change.
+Given everything I’ve written so far, it is easy to see how the SEO profession will change.

 Basically, we will need to have a good relationship with our readers in order to get the necessary attention and boost content stats.
 That being said, I need to place emphasis on social media.